 Rosemary is a prized herb recognized for its culinary value.
 It infuses a distinct aroma to enhance the way food tastes.
 A sprig of rosemary completes the delectable flavor of lamb and steak, making it a staple herb for such recipes.
+But are there any household uses for rosemary?

-But there is so much more about rosemary than just cooking.
+There is so much more about rosemary than just cooking.
 It has an important repertory in the history of medicine.
 Rosemary has been a popular constituent in many tonics and liniments used for boosting memory.
 It can promote overall mental health and relieve other health problems too.

 There are numerous reasons why you should incorporate rosemary into your diet.
 Outside of the kitchen, this seemingly common culinary herb has a plethora of other uses.